a-givertzman/notes/README.md

     # target = "thumbv8m.main-none-eabihf" # Cortex-M33 (with FPU)
     ```
     - some targets for crosscompilation:
+      to add target use: `rustup target add thumbv7em-none-eabihf`
       to list all supported targets use: `rustup target list`
           thumbv6m-none-eabi
           thumbv7em-none-eabi